Tinctures are easily transported, simple to make at home, and bring rapid relief of symptoms.

 The region below the tongue (sublingual) is well supplied with blood vessels.
 This means that cannabis drops placed here get directly into the bloodstream and you will feel medicinal benefit shortly after consuming.

-Tinctures allow you to easily monitor the number of drops that you are consuming, allowing you to find the therapeutic dosage (the dose that treats your condition) without waste.
+Tinctures allow you to easily monitor the number of drops that you are consuming.
+This allows you to find the therapeutic dosage (the dose that treats your condition) without waste.

-The potency of the tincture will depend on the quality of bud that you start with.
+The potency of the tincture will depend on the quality of bud and its cannabinoid concentration.
 So, make sure to spend your money well on a good strain.
 For the tincture base, go for a naturally flavorless alcohol, such as grape.
-These can be purchased in bulk for greater affordability.
+Purchasing in bulk can lend greater affordability.

-After decarboxylation, the next step is to mix the cannabis with alcohol in a ratio of one part cannabis to five parts alcohol.
-This means, for example, 100 grams of cannabis will be added to 500 mls of alcohol.
+- After decarboxylation, the next step is to MIX the cannabis with alcohol in a ratio of 1:5 (one part cannabis to five parts alcohol).
 The alcohol should completely submerge the cannabis.